Last updated on December 19th, 2023 at 12:10 pm

 Fire brigade approach

-When it should have put its house in order before threatening to block SIM cards, it realised that it was toeing the wrong path when Nigerians took to social media platforms to expose some of the anomalies in the registration exercise.
+When it should have put its house in order before threatening to block SIM cards, it realized that it was toeing the wrong path when Nigerians took to social media platforms to expose some of the anomalies in the registration exercise.

 Non-responsive Social Media handles

-NIMC erroneously that it provides a 24-Hour Customer Service.
+NIMC erroneously that it provides 24-Hour Customer Service.
 A check on its social media handles and tweets shows that it is indeed non-responsive.

 Thankfully, Aliyu Aziz acknowledged some of the problems confronting NIMC in a The Punch report, when he highlighted challenges slowing down the rate of enrolment as inadequate electricity, Information Technology infrastructure, inadequate enrolment centres and devices and insufficient sensitisation and awareness of the public, among others.

 He promised that the challenges are being addressed in collaboration with all the relevant stakeholders, government and with the help of the media.

 1) Value human lives first before citizenship identification